Joan the Wad

 Joan the Wad is a mythological character in Cornish folklore.
 She is the Queen of the Pixies, which are tiny mythical creatures usually associated with the counties of Cornwall and Devon in England.

 Wad is an Eastern Cornwall colloquial term for torch or bundle of straw.

 Folklore

 Joan the Wad has been associated with Jack o' the Lantern, the King of the Pixies.
-The two may also be considered will-o'-the-wisp type characters who lead travelers astray on lonely moors, hence the rhyme:
+The two may also be considered will-o'-the-wisp type characters who lead travellers astray on lonely moors, hence the rhyme: